Victoria

 Dr Jemima Bunn

-As Director of Music at government secondary schools, Jemima has been active in music education for over many years in the classroom, instrumental and ensemble teaching, going on to continue her work as a casual academic in music education at Deakin University.
-Currently working with Brolga Music Publishing Company, Jemima promotes the work of Australian composers writing for Concert and Brass Bands, String and Full Orchestras, Jazz, and Flexible Ensembles.
+Working as Director of Music at several government secondary schools, Jemima has been active in music education for many years in the classroom, instrumental and ensemble teaching and as a casual academic in music education at Deakin University and ACU.
+Jemima is an enthusiastic promoter of Australian composers writing for Concert and Brass Bands, String and Full Orchestras, Jazz, and Flexible Ensembles through her work with Brolga Music Publishing.
+Completing PhD study, Jemima’s area of interest focuses on students’ experiences in secondary music classrooms.
+She is currently working at Carey Grammar School as Leader of Learning (Music Curriculum) developing classroom curriculum and resources across year 7 to VCE.

 Council Member